 There are many brands of external heaters available in the marketplace today.
 Among these, the "Chofu" heater is particularly popular.
-Chofu and other brands of external heaters most often utilize a process known as "thermal siphoning”.
-The transfer of heat in thermal siphoning is quite slow, but can be increased by adding on an electric pump.
-On its own, an external heater will take upwards of two thirds the time to heat a similar amount of water when compared to a submersible stove.
+Chofu and other brands of external heaters most often utilize a process known as "thermal siphoning."
+Heat transfer in thermal siphoning is relatively slow but can be increased by adding an electric pump.
+On its own, an external heater will take upwards of two-thirds of the time to heat a similar amount of water compared to a submersible stove.
 External heaters must also be completely drained in the winter (for those who live in cold-winter climates).
-The big advantage of external heaters is that they do not use up your valuable hot tub space!
+The significant advantage of external heaters is that they do not use up your valuable hot tub space!

 The biggest advantage of a submersible heater over an external version is the speed at which water is heated.
 Simply put, submersible heaters heat water far more effectively.
-Whereas an external heater loses some of its output into the air around it, the submersible heater's output goes directly into the water, since it is submerged.
-There are also two heat exchanger pipes which trap the heat that would normally be lost through the chimney and return it to the water.
+Whereas an external heater loses some of its output into the air around it, the submersible heater's output goes directly into the water since it is submerged.
+Two heat exchanger pipes trap the heat usually lost through the chimney and return it to the water.

-Submersible heaters are made of the highest grade marine aluminum.
-This material is extremely resistant to corrosion, and it contributes to the high-efficiency output of the stove.
-There are two sections of each submersible stove.
-The bottom section is kept cool, because the heat is continuously and quickly transferred away into the tub water.
-The upper section is very hot, but protected by a cedar barrier, ensuring hot-tubbers are kept safe.
+Submersible heaters are made of the highest-grade marine aluminum.
+This material is highly resistant to corrosion and contributes to the stove's high-efficiency output.
+There are two sections for each submersible stove.
+The bottom section is kept cool because the heat is continuously and quickly transferred away into the tub water.
+The upper section is very hot but protected by a cedar barrier, ensuring hot tubs are kept safe.